t-siri/portfolio-2021/_pages/work/work-codebots-v1.md

 {% contentfor outcome %}
-The website is now <a href="/codebotsmarketing">live</a> and the front-end was written and set-up by me.
+The website had been <a href="/codebotsmarketing">live</a> and the front-end was written and set-up by me.

-Given that the handover was required, I made sure to write the project in a standardised manner, where the simplicity of changing and updating the website is as easy as changing class names
+Given that the handover was required, I made sure to write the project in a standardised manner, where the simplicity of changing and updating the website was as easy as changing class names

-To preview how I was able to accomplish this and how easy it is, please <a href="#" onclick="toggleContact()">contact</a> me for a demo.
+To preview how I was able to accomplish this and how easy it was, please <a href="#" onclick="toggleContact()">contact</a> me for a demo.
 {% endcontentfor %}